WarlockW/uer/Pretraining-model-examples.md

 import jieba
 wordlist = jieba.cut(sentence)
 ```
-One can change the code in *uer/utils/data.py* to subsitute jieba for other word segmentation tools.
+One can change the code in *uer/utils/data.py* to substitute jieba for other word segmentation tools.

 #### GPT
 The example of pre-processing and pre-training for GPT: